FCC License Info

 FCC Federal Registration Number System [FRN]

-You MUST register with the FCC to obtain or change an amateur radio license.
-FRN systems were deployed into the Amateur Service on August 16, 1999.
-To conduct business with the FCC, you must register through the FCC COmission REgistration System [CORES].
 You will be assigned a Federal Registration Number (FRN).
-This number will be used to uniquely identify you in all transactions with the FCC.
-This is required before you sit for any exam.
+This number will be used to uniquely identify you in all transactions with the FCC {current and future}.
+Registration is required before you sit for any exam ~ no FRN = no testing!
 This is to ensure your license is processed quickly and accurately through the FCC's ULS (Universal Licensing System).
 To do this you register through FCC CORES and be assigned a specific FRN.
 If you are already licensed, you have already registered ~ Check your license on the FCC database to obtain your current FRN.

 View the FCC web page New Users guide to ULS for step by step instructions on the registration process.
 [GO to this guide to get a new FRN.]
 The FCC has taken great strides to make the ULS/FRN and the CORES easy to use and has devoted a section of their website to the Amateur Radio Service.
 A "valid e-mail" address is now a requirement (from 2021) to interface with the FCC on any issue.
 You should establish your method to meet this new requirement, we would suggest using a 'Gmail' or 'ARRL' based address (if already licensed) as these email reflectors can establish a long-term 'common' address at the FCC.
 The FCC is going 'Green' which means interfacing with them will become 'all electronic' and if your e-mail goes invalid then your license will be terminated.
 It is important that you keep this address updated, thus the hint to use a stable email reflector for this process.
 No need to change each possible email address you may have, just keep the reflector notified if/when a change is required.